UNMCCC/Today-Inmunocompromised-Patient-List/README.md

 run 10 times a day, every hour, during most active hours.

 We stage the extracted data for the Tableau visualization software, which renders an easy to read list and distributes it to the subscribers.
+We included here a sanitized (modified to remove data) version of the tableau workbook used.